marcellosicbaldi/marcellosicbaldi/README.md

 ### Hi there 👋

+##### I am Marcello, master student in Neuroengineering!

+- 🔭 I’m currently working on Deep Learning applied to EEG processing and decoding

+- 📫 How to reach me: marcellosicbaldi24@gmail.com

 <!--
 **marcellosicbaldi/marcellosicbaldi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.